sjsu-library/unionist/_items/unionist--image-0284.md

 relatedText: unionist--text-0022
 relatedTextIssue: 1833-08-08 p01.08
 filename:
-caption: 'This quote, from Thomas Jefferson, may be his most oft-quoted text after the Declaration of Independence.
+caption: 'This quote, from Thomas Jefferson, may be his most oft-cited text after the Declaration of Independence.
 Mark Twain''s retort is also famous: "When angry, count to four; when very angry, swear."'
 order: '695'